Understanding Your SEO Report

 Some of these clicks could account for the same user clicking through more than once, while others will be from separate users visiting your site on one-off occasions.

-Total impressions refers to the number of times that your website has been displayed in the search engine page results, even if they don’t click through to your site.
+Total impressions refer to the number of times that your website has been displayed in the search engine page results, even if they don’t click through to your site.

 Average Clickthrough Rate (CTR)